byu-is-566/is-566-08-airflow-instructions/README.md

 > [!TIP]
 > For this and all remaining functions we'll be creating, I'm going to provide a function definition "stub" that you can just paste into the `crypto_tasks.py` file.
 These stubs will clearly define what the function does, what its input parameters are and what it returns at the end.
 These stubs can be very useful when you're working with ChatGPT to fill in logic, but I'll again remind you that you want to be intentional with your prompts so the logic doesn't get away from you.

 The function is designed to be used as a part of the asset price monitoring pipeline to provide some context about how much the price of a given asset has changed since it was last updated in our local system.
-TO make this comparison, the function will take in an asset_id and price from some newly cleaned asset data (which will be inserted into the asset table in a subsequent task).
+To make this comparison, the function will take in an asset_id and price from some newly cleaned asset data (which will be inserted into the asset table in a subsequent task).
 The function will run a query to get the most recent pricing entry for the asset, do some simple math to calculate the percent change between the price retrieved from the asset table and the new price, and assemble the comparison results in a dict return object.

 > [!TIP]
 > In case it's helpful, here's the math for the percent change: `percent_change = ((new_price - previous_price) / previous_price) * 100`